mayaanne/foundations/sprint-5/js-minesweeper.md

 - You can access a property on that object using dot and array notation (board.cells[0].row).

 If you're not clear on any of these things, this is a really good time to reach out and seek clarification!
-Ask your fellow Phase-0 students in Slack, ask in #code-help-desk, ask a teacher.
-Most importantly, practise.
+Ask your fellow Foundations students in Slack, ask in #code-help-desk, ask a facilitator.
+Most importantly, practice.
 Sometimes the best way is just to try it, either in the browser development tools or using an online tool like Repl.it.

 ## Counting the Boom

-So far, we've created a global object, a data structure that we can use to track information about our game.
+So far, we've created a `global` object, a data structure that we can use to track information about our game.
 It's worth noting that, as a rule, relying on objects in global scope isn't always such a great idea.
 However it makes things a bit less complicated while you're learning the ropes!
 Once you've gotten the hang of working with objects and properties, you'll realise that we very seldom need to keep them in global scope.

 Now we need to find a way to display those counts of how many of the surrounding cells contain mines, the counts that make Minesweeper more than just a random guessing game.
 There's some slightly trickier code here, so we've provided some of it for you in lib.